Abel Salinas: Political career

 He was a member of the Peruvian Aprista Party from a young age in 1943.
 In the party, he was Secretary of the Organization of the Aprista Guadalupana Youth (1947) as well as a member of the National Executive Committee, Secretary General of the National Association of Aprista Engineers and Architects.

 On August 28, 1985, Salinas assumed as Minister of the Interior during the First Government of Alan García, he held the position until June 17, 1987.
-On June 27, 1987, he was appointed as Minister of Energy and Mines by former President Alan García.
+On June 27, 1987, he was appointed Minister of Energy and Mines by former President Alan García.

 He resigned from office on September 5, 1988.

-On September 2, 1988, he was appointed as Minister of Economy, the days before his inauguration, the official price of the dollar was 33 intis and the price of the dollar on the street (the so-called "parallel dollar") was 284 intis.
+On September 2, 1988, he was appointed Minister of Economy, the days before his inauguration, the official price of the dollar was 33 intis and the price of the dollar on the street (the so-called "parallel dollar") was 284 intis.
 Trying to bring the price of the official dollar to the same level as the price of the parallel dollar, the minister gave a "package" that was known as the "Salinazo", in which the Peruvian currency was drastically devalued.
 From 33 intis per official dollar, 250 intis per official dollar was paid.
 After that, more "paquetazos" would be applied in his management, trying to give a remedy to the economic crisis.